 Why You Need Professional Body Care

 In the same way that you care for your complexion with both at-home and spa treatments, your body needs the same combined approach to skin care.
 Services provided by a trained esthetician will help decrease the look of lines and wrinkles, reduce the appearance of cellulite, remove toxins and uncover fresh, glowing skin.
-Eminence Organics Product Support Representative Alicia Hawthorne explains that an esthetician can "customize a treatment to address your skin concerns and also use professional strength products for your body, just as they do for a facial."
+Our Product Support Representatives explain that an esthetician can "customize a treatment to address your skin concerns and also use professional strength products for your body, just as they do for a facial."
 Using precise personalization and highly-concentrated products, professional services are an essential part of the body care routine.

 How To Prepare Yourself

 Getting ready for your spa day starts 48 hours in advance.
-That’s right - two days before your appointment, you’ll want to begin preparing yourself, most importantly by avoiding any exfoliation.
+That’s right — two days before your appointment, you’ll want to prepare by avoiding any exfoliation.
+That means: Lose the loofah until after your spa appointment.
 Removing dead skin cells is usually a vital part of the professional body care routine, and you don’t want to over-exfoliate.
-That means: Lose the loofah until after your spa appointment.

-When you show up for your spa visit, time your arrival sensibly - at least 15 minutes before your appointment - so you have plenty of time to fill out forms and relax into the spa mindset.
+When you show up for your spa visit, time your arrival sensibly.
+That is, at least 15 minutes before your appointment.
+That way you have plenty of time to fill out forms and relax into the spa mindset.
 Be ready with any relevant medical information so you can fill out your consultation form thoroughly and let your esthetician know if you have any injuries or painful areas to avoid.
 Finally, because you’ll be experiencing a full body treatment, be prepared to strip down to your underwear or no clothes at all, with modesty draping used during your treatment.
-Another option to ask your spa for disposable underwear which can be worn during your treatment.
+Another option: Ask your spa for disposable underwear which can be worn during your treatment.

 When visiting your favorite spa for body care, there are several different types of treatments that are commonly available.
 Here are definitions of the most popular types of services and what they usually include: